 This is commonly found in paracetamol and can cause liver damage in dogs.

-Once swallowed, acetaminophen is rapidly absorbed from the stomach and intestines and can achieve significant levels in the blood within 30 minutes.
+Once swallowed, acetaminophen is rapidly absorbed into the blood from the stomach and intestines.
 The main toxic effects are liver damage (particularly in dogs) and damage to red blood cells (particularly in cats) which prevents oxygen from being supplied to the body’s vital organs.

 Symptoms of acetaminophen toxicity are:

 - displays of abdominal pain

 - brown urine

 - blue gums (known as cyanosis, indicates inadequate oxygen supply)